 Like most cannabis products, vape carts need to be placed in a cool, dark space to preserve their qualities.
 Remember to store your carts vertically when not in use.
 Not doing so can lead to leaks and clogs.
 Moreover, be sure to remove the cart from your battery when not in use.
 Doing so should lessen the chance of any heated oil leaks.

-Keep in mind that many carts are made using cheap plastic that tends to clog and break.
-You may not want to spend more than $60 per cart, but doing so may help avoid such issues as more expensive options tend to use stronger glass and metal.
+Keep in mind that many carts are made using metal or ceramic components that tend to clog and break.
+You may not want to spend more than $40 per cart, but doing so may help avoid such issues as more expensive options tend to use stronger glass and ceramic.
 Still, oil viscosity can fluctuate, leading to jamming in any cart.
 Warming the cart in your hands or taking several short, small puffs may help resolve the issue.

 Tinctures

-Tinctures have the longest shelf life of any cannabis product, typically lasting two to three years.
-The long shelf life is credited to its alcohol-based extraction.
-Just find a UV-protected bottle, if the tincture didn't come in one already, and store it in a cool place when not in use.
+Tinctures have the longest shelf life of any cannabis product, typically lasting two to three years when stored properly.
+The long shelf life is credited to their alcohol-based extraction.
+If the tincture didn't come in one already, find a UV-protected bottle and store it in a cool place when not in use.

 Topicals

-Topicals have a long shelf life as well, often lasting one to two years.
-Like tinctures, the ingredients used in topicals are almost always shelf-stable and come with their own protected container.
+Topicals also have a long shelf life, often lasting one to two years.
+Like tinctures, topical ingredients are almost always shelf-stable and come with their own protected container.
 Be sure to keep your topicals closed and in a cool, dark location when not in use.

 Examples Of Cannabis Products That Already Come With Great Packaging